larryflorio/LarryBot2/docs/api-reference/commands.md

 - **Caching**: Cache frequently accessed data
 - **Batch operations**: Use bulk operations when possible
 - **Database optimization**: Use efficient queries and indexes

+## 🎮 Timezone Handling

+> **Timezone Handling:**
+> - All datetimes/times in LarryBot2 are stored in UTC in the database for consistency and reliability.
+> - All times shown to users (command input/output, reminders, due dates, analytics, etc.) are transparently converted to and from the user's configured/system timezone.
+> - All datetimes are timezone-aware and DST is handled automatically.
+> - **Best Practice:** Always use the provided timezone utilities for all datetime operations in plugins and integrations.

 ---